 Requirements of a PT?

 Beyond a foundation in fitness, being a PT requires aptitude in food or diet knowledge, not in depth, just the obvious basics.
-Understanding the difference between protein and gluten is a starting off point, but it goes much further.
 A PT should be able to understand the relationship between inputs and outputs of the human body.
 This relates directly to the client that a PT is working with and with whom they are developing a fortified relationship.

 The best way to a client’s heart is through their stomach as one may say.